mirecekd/tesla-kecal/README.md

    - AI responses play through car speakers
    - Tap "Stop Perplexity Voice" when done

+4. **Start GPT Chat (ChatGPT conversation)**:
+   - Tap the "Start GPT Chat" button (if available in the dashboard or via Tasker)
+   - Chat with ChatGPT directly from your car – perfect for brainstorming, idea generation, or casual conversation
+   - ChatGPT responses will play through your car speakers
+   - End the chat with the "Stop GPT Chat" button or a voice command

 ### Method 1a: Pre-Drive Setup

 - **Before starting your car**: Set up voice assistant from your phone